Hi, I’m Michael.

 Why WalkWild Wellbeing?

 A few years ago, I realised that "getting back to nature" was the only thing that actually worked when life got heavy.
-I’ve navigated the "fog" of working in a toxic workplace, in a job I loved, and bullies and the coercive and demeaning behaviour of people who deserved no place in my life which led to mental health challenges; anxiety, depression and even suicidal thoughts, all of which caused struggle to find a sense of self and purpose again.
+I’ve navigated the "fog" of working in a toxic workplace, in a job I loved, and bullies and the coercive and demeaning behaviour of people who deserved no place in my life but none of the conventional therapies really helped with mental health challenges; anxiety, depression and even suicidal thoughts in restoring a sense of self worth and purpose again, and I've done it without any medications or supplements.

-That experience changed me.
-It made me realize that traditional, four-walled support isn’t for everyone.
-I wanted to create something different, that I had learnt had worked in my places of work, a caring non judgemental space where you can move, breathe, and heal without feeling like a "patient." and a place where you will be heard and supported, not for just another short term intervention, but for as long as you need support.
+My own personal experience and that gained in this work led me to understand that traditional, four-walled support isn’t for everyone.
+I wanted to create something different to what is still considered the standard form of support, in a caring non judgemental space where you can move, breathe, and heal without feeling like a "patient." and a place where you will be heard and supported, not for just another short term intervention, but for as long as you need support and this is where WalkWild Wellbeing was born

 My Approach